KaranShah197/WSD-Project_01/PYTHON.md

 ### 12. Factory
 Factory is an ambiguous term that stands for a function, method or class that supposed to be producing something.
 Most commonly, factories produce objects.
 But they may also produce files, records in databases, etc.

-For instance, any of these things may be casually referenced as a *ìfactoryî*:
+For instance, any of these things may be casually referenced as a *‚Äúfactory‚Äù*:

-- a function or method that creates a programís GUI;
+- a function or method that creates a program‚Äôs GUI;
 - a class that creates users;
 - static method that calls a class constructor in a certain way;
 - one of the creational design patterns.